sebaslogen/sebaslogen.github.io/README.md

 # Hi, I'm Sebastian Lobato Genco
-I'm a software engineer who is passionate about building Android apps.
+### 💻 I'm a software engineer who is passionate about building Android apps.

-I ❤️ to learn, share and improve myself and the things that I build.
+### I ❤️ to learn, share and improve myself and the things that I build.

+---

-## Find me:
+## 👀 Find me
 - Sharing knowledge on <a href="https://twitter.com/sebaslogen"> Twitter</a>
 - Blogging on the <a href="https://engineering.q42.nl/author/sebastian/">Q42 engineering blog</a>
 - And more on <a href="https://medium.com/@sebaslogen">Medium</a>